SurplusLife/3D-View-Tracking/README.md

 This source has been developed based on LiveScan3D(https://github.com/AlexeyAB/darknet) and use Darknet(https://github.com/MarekKowalski/LiveScan3D).

 This code is still incomplete and will continue to be updated.
-And this source is a test version for uploading the repository, and I will optimize the source and upload it again by January.
+And this source is a test version for uploading the repository, and I will optimize the source and upload it again by February.(I am sorry that the upload schedule has been delayed.
+I am searchin how to upload a large files.)

 <div>
 <img width = "700" src="https://user-images.githubusercontent.com/44374139/49153135-395f0400-f358-11e8-952f-1aeac4da7957.jpg">